Tritlo/ghc/docs/users_guide/exts/qualified_do.rst

 operations to use on each case: ::

   {-# LANGUAGE QualifiedDo #-}
-  import MAC
   import qualified Control.Monad.Linear as L

+  import MAC (label, box, runMAC) import qualified MAC as MAC

-  -- runMAC, label, and box are from MAC. f :: IO () f = do
+  f :: IO ()
+  f = do
     x <- runMAC $           -- (Prelude.>>=)